Davospike/segpSPA/The_Process/SystemImplementation.md

 })
 ```

-And the process is as follows:
+The process is as follows:

-- client enters the http request, which automatically requested when they choose a particular topic (i.e., when running locally: localhost:4200/api/NewsTopics)
+- Client enters the http request, which automatically requested when they choose a particular topic (i.e., when running locally: localhost:4200/api/NewsTopics)
   - **localhost:4200/api** is the base path of the API endpoint
   - **/NewsTopics** is the path that corresponds to the specific method in api.js
-- this utilises the NewsTopic mongoose model that we require from ../models, and implements the mongoose method **.find**
+- This utilises the NewsTopic mongoose model that we require from ../models, and implements the mongoose method **.find**
-- since the result of this is a JSON string, it can be stored in a const
+- Since the result of this is a JSON string, it can be stored in a const
 - We look for any errors, and if everything is okay, we respond to that request with a JSON payload (as a string)

 As we're exporting the router made in api.js, which is required in server.js, the output of this (when integrated with angular) is rendered on to the webpage.

+Linking up the frontend to the API is achieved by creating a data service that <i>subscribes</i> to the API and is discussed in the frontend section below.

 ---